 If you have been following my Australia Solo Adventures for a while, you may know that I am passionate about train travel.
 Here is my experience on the Indian Pacific from Adelaide to Perth.
-The train departs Sydney on the day before leaves from Adelaide once a week on Thursday evening, and arrives in Perth East 41 hours later.
+The train departs Sydney the day before, leaves from Adelaide once a week on Thursday evening, and arrives in Perth East 41 hours later.
 You spend two nights and nearly two days on the Indian Pacific train and have the chance to get off a few times and participate in a guided tour of Kalgoorlie and more places of the Australian Outback.

 What is it like to travel on the Indian Pacific Train?